No single raindrop thinks it is to blame for the flood.

 We saw this justification at play during the Goodes booing saga: ‘Of course it’s not racist – if it was racist then all Aboriginal players would be getting booed!’

 But this is how racism operates within the sphere of still wanting to be a good person.
-Most people don’t just go around booing at every Aboriginal person they walk past in the street, but give them an opportunity to be racist within what they perceive to be a socially acceptable setting and watch them line up around the block to boo.
+Most people don’t just go around booing at every Aboriginal person they walk past in the street, but give them an opportunity boo one Aboriginal person within what they perceive to be a socially acceptable setting and watch them line up around the block to boo.
 Not only that, but watch them line up to enthusiastically explain how it isn’t at all racism.
+The most interesting thing was how many people not only denied that racism was in any way involved in their own actions, they denied it was a factor for everyone else too.

 There is a great quote I read a long time ago that argued that ‘Europeans didn’t become slave traders because they were racist, they became racist because they were slave traders.’